Our Methodology

 Ascertaining the Law and Developing Rules Logic

-Based on the court guidelines, statutes, and guides from non-profits listed above we discerned the law and determined its internal logic, with respect to the charge grade (e.g. misdemeanor or felony), offense type (e.g non-violent or domestic violence charge), time (e.g 3-year waiting period), disposition type (e.g. nolo contendere) and person conditions (e.g. a lifetime limit of 2 convictions) that define eligibility.
-These are disclosed in every report in the RULES section.
+Based on court guidelines, statutes, and guides from non-profits, we discern each state’s law and determine its internal logic, with respect to the charge grade (e.g. misdemeanor or felony), offense type (e.g non-violent or domestic violence charge), time (e.g 3-year waiting period), disposition type (e.g. nolo contendere) and person conditions (e.g. a lifetime limit of 2 convictions) that define eligibility.
+The assumptions we rely on are disclosed in every report.

 Obtaining the Data Sample and Collecting Data on the State Population of Individuals with Criminal Records and the Number of Expungements Granted

-From a data vendor, we obtained court records from the data source indicated below.
-Where not already available, we used Name+DOB to create unique person IDs and created state-specific criminal histories for each person.
+From a state data vendor, we obtain court records on which to do our analysis.
+We generally seek data from the state directly but where not available, we use the sample of background checks described in Chien 2020.
+Where not already available, we use Name+DOB to create unique person IDs and create state-specific criminal histories for each person.
 Profile information on the analyzed population is provided below in every report in Appendix B.

-We approximated the number of people with criminal charges using a few methods.
-If state criminal population information was available directly from the state, we relied on it.
-When it wasn’t available, we considered two sources.
-First, we consulted public records provided by SEARCH (2018), a listing of criminal subject counts provided by the repositories of each state.
-We then adjusted for growth in the number of people with records using a 3% CAGR average based on 10 years of historical data.
-As a sanity check, we compared this number with the estimated number of people with criminal records derived based on taking the population of people in the state from the Census and then multiplying the “national average” share of ~25% of Americans having a criminal record (derived from 331M individuals and 80M people with criminal records).
-When the difference was large (i.e. more than ~25%), we used the population-derived number.
-The raw numbers derived from SEARCH records and from the state include multi-state offenders, people who did not live in the state at the time of the crime, and also, people that may have since their disposition left the state.
+We approximate the number of people in the state with criminal charges using a few methods.
+If state criminal population information is available directly from the state, we rely on it.
+When it isn’t available, we consider two sources.
+First, we consult public records provided by SEARCH (2022), a listing of criminal subject counts provided by the repositories of each state.
+We then adjust for growth in the number of people with records using a 3% CAGR average based on 10 years of historical data.
+As a sanity check, we compare this number with the estimated number of people with criminal records derived based on taking the population of people in the state from the Census and then multiplying the “national average” share of ~25% of Americans having a criminal record (derived from 331M individuals and 80M people with criminal records).
+When the difference is large (i.e. more than ~25%), we use the population-derived number.
+The raw numbers derived from SEARCH records and from the state include multi-state offenders, people who do not live in the state at the time of the crime, and also, people that may have since their disposition left the state.
 Regardless of the source, the raw numbers do not account for deported or deceased people.
-As described in the report, where possible we made adjustments to take into account these factors, but it should be reiterated that from these reasons, the population number provided are estimates.
+As described in the report, where possible we make adjustments to take into account these factors, but it should be reiterated that from these reasons, the population numbers provided are estimates.

-In addition to researching the number of individuals with criminal histories, we sought from state sources administrative data on the number of expungements granted historically.
-When public reports were not available, we filed records requests or consulted other sources of information.
-We used this data to calculate the “uptake rate” and number of years it would take to clear the backlog.
+In addition to researching the number of individuals with criminal histories, we seek from state sources administrative data on the number of expungements granted historically.
+When public reports are not available, we file records requests or consult other sources of information.
+We use this data to calculate the “uptake rate” and number of years it would take to clear the backlog.

 Applying the Law to the Sample Data to Obtain an Eligibility Share

-To apply the law to data, we used the methods described in Chien (2020) to first prepare the data by cleaning and labeling dispositions and charges data.
-We report the share of charges missing dispositions or chargetypes in Appendix B of each report.
-We then applied the logic to the sample to obtain a share of people eligible for records relief in the sample.
-When relevant data was missing, we assumed, conservatively, that the charge or incident was ineligible for relief.
+To apply the law to data, we use the methods described in Chien (2020) to first prepare the data by cleaning and labeling dispositions and charges data.
+We report the share of charges missing dispositions or charge types in Appendix B of each report.
+We then apply the logic to the sample to obtain a share of people eligible for record relief in the sample.
+When relevant data is missing, we assume, conservatively, that the charge or incident is ineligible for relief.

-To approximate “sentence completion” we used recorded sentences where available, assuming that the sentence had been carried out, and where not available, an assumption that the sentence was completed 2.5 years after the disposition date for misdemeanor charges, and 3.5 years after the disposition date for felony charges where sentence completion was not readily available.
-Importantly, we did not account for outstanding fines or out of state charges which could potentially disqualify some individuals for relief per the summary of the rules.
+To approximate “sentence completion” we use recorded sentences where available, assuming that the sentence has been carried out, and where not available, an assumption that the sentence is completed 2.5 years after the disposition date for misdemeanor charges, and 3.5 years after the disposition date for felony charges where sentence completion was not readily available.
+Importantly, we do not account for outstanding fines or out of state charges which can potentially disqualify some individuals for relief per the summary of the rules.

-When the eligibility of frequently occurring charges wasn’t addressed directly by the “top down” methodology described above, of researching eligibility or ineligibility based on the rules, we used a “bottom up” approach of researching these charges and ascertaining their eligibility one by one.
+When the eligibility of frequently occurring charges isn’t addressed directly by the “top down” methodology described above, of researching eligibility or ineligibility based on the rules, we use a “bottom up” approach of researching these charges and ascertaining their eligibility one by one.

 Applying the Eligibility Share to the Criminal Population and State History of Relief to Estimate the Number of People in the Second Chance Gap

-To develop a total state eligibility estimate based on the shares derived in the steps above we assumed that the sample was representative enough of the criminal population that we could use its eligibility shares as the basis for a state estimate.
-We then applied these shares to the estimated number of people with court criminal records in the state, developed using the approach described above.
-This yielded our estimation of the number and share of individuals in the “current gap” (people with currently records eligible for relief) as well as, in combination with the expungement actuals mentioned above, the “uptake gap” (share of people eligible for expungement over time that have not received them).
+To develop a total state eligibility estimate based on the shares derived in the steps above we make the assumption that the sample is representative enough of the criminal population that we can use its eligibility shares as the basis for a rough state estimate.
+Our figures should be taken with caution.
+We then apply these shares to the estimated number of people with court criminal records in the state, developed using the approach described above.
+This yields our estimation of the number and share of individuals in the “current gap” (people with currently records eligible for relief) as well as, in combination with the expungement actuals mentioned above, the “uptake gap” (share of people eligible for expungement over time that have not received them).